 Whilst we encourage members to respond promptly and properly to complaints, there will always be occasions when it may not be appropriate to proceed by means of in-house conciliation.
-If civil litigation (a claim) has begun, or if a complaint to the Dental Council has been made or intimated, advice and assistance should be sought from Dental Protection.
+If civil litigation (a claim) has begun, or if a complaint to a Dental Council or Dental Board has been made or intimated, advice and assistance should be sought from Dental Protection.